Skip to Content

 Form Factor

-The 70W SANSI LED has a significantly smaller size at just 7″x7″.
+The 70W SANSI LED measures 7″x7″.
 This makes it more convenient for smaller grow spaces.
 The light also comes with a simple hook and wire mechanism, making it super easy to set up and hang the light at the desired height above your plants.

 SANSI 70W Grow Light Bottom

 The light can be mounted a few ways, but we found that hanging from the center hole was best for our setup.
-It can also be mounted directly to the wall and tightened to remain at any angle.
+It can also be mounted directly to a wall or other mounting surface and tightened to remain at any angle.

 Most importantly, this light comes with a built-in power supply and power cord.
 For these reasons, we prefer this light over the folding unit.